geohackweek/GoogleEarthEngine/_episodes/03-load-imagery.md

 ### Mapping functions: mask clouds, calculate new band

 #### Mask clouds over an image collection
+Here, we explicitly define a new function called "maskClouds" and apply it to each image in the imageCollection by using `imageCollection.map()`.
+Functions need to explicitly **return** the final output.

 {% highlight javascript %}
 // create function to mask clouds, cloud shadows, snow